suseme/Adaptive-AUTOSAR/README.md

 # Adaptive-AUTOSAR
-The AUTOSAR Adaptive Platform implementation.
+The AUTOSAR Adaptive Platform implementation with version rel_19.11.
 Base and the standards of https://www.autosar.org/standards/adaptive-platform/.